milaboratory/small-binaries/README.md

 ## Patching existing binaries
 * Change the code
 * Check it can be built: `go build -o /dev/null ./read-file-to-stdout-with-sleep.go`
-* Bump package version in `package.json` (patch or minor, depending on the changes you made)
+* Bump 2 package versions in `package.json`: the version of NPM package and the version of software package (patch or minor, depending on the changes you made)
 * Commit and push changes.
   All updates to the `main` branch with version change in `package.json` are released to registry and NPM